 Preheat the oven to 425 degrees F (218 degrees C).
 Line one extra-large or two small baking sheets with parchment paper.

 Arrange the chicken in a single layer on the lined baking sheet(s), mostly without touching each other.
 Bake for 18-20 minutes, until chicken is cooked through (165 degrees F measured using an instant read thermometer).

 Allow chicken to rest for 5 minutes before eating.
 If desired, drizzle with balsamic glaze to serve.

 Last Step: Leave A Rating!

 This helps other readers and also helps me continue to provide free recipes on my site.

 Serving size: 2 chicken thighs

 Want to save this recipe?Save This Recipe Now

 © Copyright Maya Krampf for Wholesome Yum.
-Please DO NOT COPY/PASTE recipe instructions to social media or websites.
+Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂